-How to Find a Last-Minute, Affordable Deer Lease
+How to Find an Affordable Deer Hunting Lease

 A few years ago I was driving around looking for permission to hunt early-season geese.
 I stopped by a dairy farmer’s place and asked about hunting geese in his field.
 He politely declined because there was a waterfowl outfitter who was going to be hunting the field.
 But then he asked: “You don’t do any deer hunting, do ya?”

 “As a matter of fact, I do,” I responded.
 A buddy and I went on to lease his farm for bowhunting and ended up with an awesome spot close to home.
+As the seasons went by, we continued to build our relationship with the landowner and that’s unlocked some incredible hunting opportunities for us.
 Here’s how to find a deer hunting lease of your own.

 Understand Laws, Regs, and Rates

 Next, do some research on lease rates (which you’ll want to breakdown to a cost-per-acre figure).
 You can do this by scrolling land leasing websites and checking out properties in your area.
 Most of the properties on these websites will be large and expensive.
 Don’t get discouraged by this.
+You’re not trying to actually lease one of the properties listed on these sites.
 You’re just trying to find a benchmark dollar-per-acre number (though if you find a cherry property to lease on one of these sites, great!).
 In my area of Minnesota/Wisconsin, land leases on these websites seem to be going for $10 to $20 per acre.
 That’s spendy, and you should try to shoot lower than that.
 Decide on the max dollar amount you want to spend and try to match acreage to that.
 If you can’t come up with enough scratch on your own, plan to split the cost with a trusted hunting buddy.

-Now that you’ve got an idea of how much you want to spend and the property size you might be able to rent, it’s time to pull up a digital mapping app like Huntstand and start identifying likely properties.
+Now that you’ve got an idea of how much you want to spend and the property size you might be able to rent, it’s time to pull up a digital mapping app like Huntstand or onX start identifying likely properties.

 Look for smaller properties that are linked to larger properties through connecting cover.
 A 40-acre parcel next to a few hundred acres of ideal habitat can make for a killer deer property.
 Next look for ownership details, which the app shows.
 You want to prioritize places where the owners live on the property.
 First off, these folks are easier to get in contact with.
 Secondly, wooded properties with an owner who doesn’t live on site are probably owned specifically as hunting ground (so don’t waste time trying to get permission there).
 You’re looking specifically for smaller farms, because farmers with small operations usually have a positive view of hunting.
 Plus, they’re more likely to be open to making a few hundred bucks and possibly getting some venison and deer control out of the deal.